Heart Failure Disease Management Program

 Limit Fluid Intake As Recommended By Your Healthcare Provider

 You will be asked to limit your fluids to a maximum of 2 quarts per day.
 Fluids include not only all liquid intake, but also items that melt or are soft at room temperature.
 Too much fluid may force your heart to work harder.
 Stop Smoking If you smoke, quit.
 Smoking narrows blood vessels, making it harder to breathe.
 It increases your blood pressure, and also your heart rate.
 It puts you at greater risk for developing other heart and health problems.
-If you are interested in quitting, go to For You, our protected member portal to learn more about Breathe, our web based tobacco cessation program.
-Or, call 1-800-QUIT-NOW to access your local tobacco quit line and talk with someone who is trained to help people quit.
+Call 1-800-QUIT-NOW to access your local tobacco quit line and talk with someone who is trained to help people quit.

 Discuss the possibilities of exercise with your healthcare provider.
 Physical exercise has been shown to have many benefits for people with heart failure.
 It can help your heart pump more efficiently and improve the flow of blood through your body.
 Your healthcare provider can help you develop an exercise plan based on your fitness level.